mrfdev/CMI/Resources/Add-ons/social/README.md

 And yes, cooldowns are possible, again, you can customize every social command in-game.

 Final note: By default the permissions are set to false.
-A quick search/replace on the .yml file before applying it to your server will allow you to mass turn on permissions and disable them all at once.
+A quick search/replace on the .yml file before applying it to your server will allow you to mass turn-on permissions and disable them all at once.
 Then just grant the groups access to the commands they should have.
 Generally a permission for any of the provided commands will be `cmi.customalias.[social]` So `/youtube` will be `cmi.customalias.youtube`.

 Okay, **let's get started**.
 Thank you for being interested in this little add-on.